 I welcome you to come chat with me before or after class.
-Drop in office hours Wednesdays 2-3 and Fridays 3-4, my office Kenny 2523 (with mask) for discussions about the course and/or how it fits in your life.
+Drop-in Student Office Hour Wednesdays 11-12 (walk from class) and Fridays 3-4, my office

+Kenny 2523 (with mask if illness symptoms) for discussions about the course and/or how it fits in your life.
 Other options: general questions to Canvas Course Q&A Discussion Board, and for questions specific to you, message me on Canvas Inbox (M-F, approx. 8-4) rather than email.
 Here's a link to provide me with anonymous feedback, anytime.
-For more about me see my website.
+For more about me, please see my website.

 TEACHING FELLOWS.
 TFs are here to help you learn and help me to evaluate your learning.
 They will lead SPSS Practice Labs, grade, and respond to questions.
-You can reach out to anyone, but your Learning Community will include one of our TF's names.
-Please check in with them first.
+You can reach out to any, but your Learning Community will include one TF's name.
+Please check with them first.